Pharmaceutical Affairs Act

 Article 1

-The term "pharmaceutical affairs" used in the preceding Paragraph shall refer to medicaments, pharmaceutical firms, pharmacies and other relevant matters.
+The term “pharmaceutical affairs” used in the preceding paragraph shall refer to medicaments, pharmaceutical firms, pharmacies, and other relevant matters.

 Article 2

-For purposes of this Act, the term "competent authority" shall mean the Ministry of Health and Welfare at the central government level, the municipal governments at the municipal level, and the county/city governments at the county/city level.
+For purposes of this Act, the term “competent health authority” shall mean the Ministry of Health and Welfare at the central government level, the municipal governments at the municipal level, and the county/city governments at the county/city level.

 Article 3